South Magnolia CSO Control Project

 How will the new CSO facility work?
 View animation.

-King County is building a new gravity sewer pipeline and an underground storage tank in the Port of Seattle’s Terminal 91 West Yard south of the Magnolia Bridge.
+King County is building a new gravity sewer pipeline and an underground storage tank in Magnolia.
 This facility will store peak combined sewer flows so that discharges of untreated wastewater and stormwater are limited to no more than one per year on a long-term average.

 Why does King County need to do this project?